 Book With ConfidenceOur Safe Travel Policy

-We went ashore in the afternoon to see the place.
+We usually go ashore in the afternoon and land on the beach with our dinghy.
 Unlike most ancient settlements here, which tend to be set on hills, slopes or in plains, Olympos is strung out along both sides of a mountain stream running through a narrow valley, in places a gorge.

-We don't know all that much about ancient Olympos.
+We don't know all that much about ancient Olympos, although the current archaeological excavations are gradually illuminating its history and ruins.
 The name may be derived from a nearby mountain - but this is not to be confused with Mt Olympus, home of the gods, which is in Northern Greece.
 Lycian Olympos appears to have thrived between the third century BC and the fifth or sixth AD, as indicated by a series of rather monumental graves and sarcophagi and various buildings, among them at least one large Roman temple, a theatre, and numerous early Byzantine churches.
 There are quite a lot of additional structures associated with the latter, probably due to the site being the seat of an early bishopric.
 There was also a rather substantial Roman bridge spanning the river, of which the central support survives (shown in our image).
 The city must have had its role in coastal trade - and it is reported, at times in piracy!

 Leave a Reply